wrobakk/l4s-db-mg-wr/README.md

 python ccdf_single_config.py
 ```

-The generated figures are saved in the `results/` directory.
+The generated figures are saved in the `results/` directory in SVG format.

 ## Reproducibility

-The included datasets and Python scripts allow the figures presented in the thesis to be regenerated without rerunning the ns-3 simulations.
+The datasets and Python scripts included in the repository allow the figures presented in the thesis to be regenerated without rerunning the simulations.

-Full reproduction of the simulation experiments additionally requires the private ns-3 fork containing the Deterministic Backoff implementation.
+Full reproduction of the simulation experiments additionally requires access to the private ns-3 fork containing the Deterministic Backoff implementation.